Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Flow Equivariant World Models

-\paragraph{Transformer-Based FloWM.} To extend our FloWM framework to work with more complex datasets, such as our second set of experiments involving a 3D world with other moving elements, we construct a second instantiation of the FloWM with a Vision Transformer~(ViT) \citep{dosovitskiy2021imageworth16x16words} based encoder and decoder, depicted in Fig.~\ref{fig:3d_model_figure} (note that it is still a recurrent model, but each step's update computed with a transformer, rather than simple addition of liner maps).
-Specifically, in this setting $h_t$ is a set of spatially organized token embeddings that act as a group-structured latent map.
-In the spirit of \cite{world_models_schmidhuber}, we set this map to be a `top-down' 2D abstract version of the true 3-dimensional environment the agent inhabits.
+\paragraph{Transformer-Based FloWM.} To extend our framework to more complex datasets, we construct a second FloWM instantiation with a Vision Transformer~(ViT) \citep{dosovitskiy2021imageworth16x16words} encoder and decoder, depicted in Fig.~\ref{fig:3d_model_figure}.
+In this setting, the recurrent state $h_t$ is a set of spatially organized token embeddings that act as a structured latent map of the 3D world; the key difference is the additional expressivity endowed by the ViT per-step encoder and decoder.
+In the spirit of \citet{world_models_schmidhuber}, we assume this map to be a `top-down' 2D abstract version of the true 3D environment.
 We denote this set of tokens $h_t := \{\smash{h^{(x,y)}_t} | (x,y) \in [0, W) \times [0, H)\}$ where $(x,y)$ are the spatial coordinates of the token.
-Most importantly, this map is group-structured with respect to the agent's action group (2D translation and 90-degree rotation), and the group of external object motion (2D translation), giving us a known form of the representation of these group elements in the latent map, $T_g$.
+Importantly, this map is group-structured with respect to the agent's action group (2D translation and 90-degree rotation), and the group of external object motion (2D translation), giving us a known form of the representation of $T_{a_t}$ in the latent map (see \citet{pmlr-v48-cohenc16}).